Sardul Singh Kwatra: Early life

 Kwatra was born in 1928 to a Sikh family in Lahore in British Punjab.
 He was very fond of music since his childhood.
-During his school days he got his initial training in classical music from Sardar Avtar Singh of Lahore.
+During his school days, he got his initial training in classical music from Avtar Singh of Lahore.
 Later joined popular music director Hansraj Behl as an assistant.

 Career

-After partition, Kwatra's family moved to Amritsar and then to Bombay.
+After partition of India in 1947, Kwatra's family moved to Amritsar and then to Bombay.
 The first film of Kwatra Production was a Punjabi film, Posti (1950).

 The entire cast were refugees from Lahore.
 Kwatra picked Shyama for the female lead.
 The music of the film was a hit and critically acclaimed.
 Kwatra modified the folk tunes of Punjab and introduced Asha Bhosle and Jagjit Kaur, who was married to Mohammed Zahur Khayyam, as playback singers for Punjabi films, with Asha Bhosle making her debut.
 In 1953, another Kwatra Production, Kaude Shah with Shyama as heroine, became a success at the box office.
-Kwatra also composed the music of another Punjabi film Vanjara, in which Lata Mangeshkar sang majority of songs.
+Kwatra also composed the music of another Punjabi film Vanjara (1954 film), in which Lata Mangeshkar sang majority of the songs.
 He also introduced Shaminder as a playback singer.
-He later composed music for some Hindi films from which, Goonj and Mirza Sahiban 1953 are both successful.
+After Hansraj Behl, Sardul Singh Kwatra is widely considered to be the prominent music director of Punjabi films in India.

-In the mid 1970s Kwatra moved to Chandigarh and established the Chandigarh Film Institute in sector 5.
+In the mid 1970s, Kwatra moved to Chandigarh and established the Chandigarh Film Institute.
 His last assignment was a Punjabi film, Unkhilli Muttiar in 1983.
-He lived in Bombay from 1975 with his eldest son.
+Kwatra lived in Bombay after 1975 with his eldest son.
 He was great friends with actor Pradeep Kumar.

+Death

-Kwatra left for U.S. where he died on 06.07.2005.
+Kwatra left for the United States in 1978 where he died on 6 July 2005.

 Personal life

-Kwatra was in love with a Muslim woman and composed some tunes celebrating her femininity and charm.
+Kwatra was in love with a Muslim woman and composed some music celebrating her femininity and charm.
 He left Lahore in 1947 but his partner's appearance was constantly on his mind and once admitted that he "can't create good music without being in love."